The Future of Web Development: Trends to Watch

 Browser-Based Applications

-WebAssembly has enabled complex applications to run directly in the browser, including:
+WebAssembly has enabled new classes of applications to run in the browser, including:

 3. Edge Computing and Distributed Web Applications